-- Quick Shipment and Transportation More than likely, the entire supply chain will have been impacted, and it may not be realistic to assume any quick shipments.
-However, by targeting specific items, there may be higher priorities to strategize. - General Condition Impacts With changes to the Critical Path Method schedule, the prime or trade contractor will likely have additional general conditions (e.g., overtime premiums, additional rentals, etc.).
-Careful examination of all items that are associated with the delay may also provide savings opportunities, as some delays will be concurrent. - Trade Contractor Impacts Similar to the previous item, what are the extra costs from a trade partner, particularly in the case of accelerations? - Labor Histograms Whether internal or external, what are the impacts to the labor pool?
-Do these labor projections account for instant 100% utilization and efficiency, or do they reflect a more realistic incremental view of efficiency (see Exhibit 2)?
+- Quick shipment and transportation.
+More than likely, the entire supply chain will have been impacted, and it may not be realistic to assume any quick shipments.
+However, by targeting specific items, there may be higher priorities to strategize. - General condition impacts.
+With changes to the Critical Path Method schedule, the prime or trade contractor will likely have additional general conditions (e.g., overtime premiums, additional rentals, etc.).
+Careful examination of all items that are associated with the delay may also provide savings opportunities as some delays will be concurrent. - Trade contractor impacts.
+It's time to assess the extra costs from a trade partner perspective, particularly in the case of accelerations.

+Labor histograms.
+Whether internal or external, what are the impacts to the labor pool?
+Do these labor projections account for instant 100% utilization and efficiency, or do they reflect a more realistic incremental view of efficiency?